 The earlier you contact us with your Amputation Claim, the better for you because it gives us sufficient time to piece up the case ready for submission to the relevant insurance company within the time frame.

 What Do I Need To Start An Amputation Claim

 Amputation claims like many other personal injury claims are pretty straightforward.
 If you believe that your amputation was due because of negligence by a third party then:

-Call us immediately on 0121 565 4317.
-Our highly qualified and empathetic advisors will listen to your case and ask you a few questions to clarify on your situation and determine which solicitor in the team will be best suited to handle your case.
+- Call us immediately on 0121 565 4317.
+Our highly qualified and empathetic advisors will listen to your case and ask you a few questions to clarify your situation and determine which solicitor in the team will be best suited to handle your case.

 Evidence Needed Amputation Claims?

 For an Amputation claim to be strong and winnable, there needs to be strong evidence and proof to back up your statements –

 - Photographic evidence of the scene of the accident.

 - Accident recorded in your work accident book.
 This involves letting your immediate supervisor know and insisting on recording the incident in the accident book.
 This is proof that the company admits that the accident indeed happened within the premise.

 - Get medical attention as soon as possible.
 If in a state of consciousness, let the doctor know as much detail as possible about the accident and this should be written down.